 The GeniCan is a device that you hang on the side of your garbage can.
-As you throw away empty containers of, say, juice, you can scan the barcode on the item, which then automatically adds juice to your shopping list on a corresponding app.
-The $149 device also notifies you when the garbage is full and can send an “empty garbage” reminder to you, your spouse, child, neighbor, worst enemy, or whoever you want.
+As you throw away empty containers of, say, juice, you can scan the bar code on the item, and the device automatically adds juice to your shopping list on a corresponding app.
+The $150 device also notifies you when the garbage is full and can send an “empty garbage” reminder to you, your spouse, child, neighbor, worst enemy, or whoever you want.
 Nifty.

 Flatev tortilla maker

 There are machines that distribute coffee, juice, and even wine with the touch of a button.
-Apparently now there’s a machine to do the same with tortillas.
+Apparently, now there’s a machine that does the same with tortillas.

 Using various-flavored dough pods, Flatev is a device that can make you a tortilla in just a couple of minutes.
-Put the pod in the machine, push a button, and boom — insta-tortilla!
-This could be a major party trick to go along with your margaritas.
+Put the pod in the machine, push a button, and boom — instant tortilla!

-No word on when it will be available, but you can reserve yours on Kickstarter if you’re so inclined.
-We’re going to stick with those same old packages of tortillas that cost us $3 at the grocery store.
+No word on when it will be available, but you can learn more on Kickstarter if you’re so inclined.
+We’re going to stick with those same old packages of tortillas that cost us a few bucks at the grocery store.